showermat/squashserve/README.md

 `zsrutil` can also be used to list files in the archive and metadata concerning the archive.

-The encoder can also be used as a library in other C++ programs by including the header zsr.h.
+The encoder can also be used as a library in other C++ programs by including the header `zsr.h`.
 The only classes you should have to deal with are `zsr::writer`, `zsr::archive`, and `zsr::iterator`.
 Use as follows:

     #include <fstream>
     #include <streambuf>